jbrionne/JavaFX-Styled-Text-Editor/README.md

 Three files :
 - Your core system must implements the DisplayOnAction interface.
 See Example.java
 - MainEditor.java : class Main with the instantiation of 'Scene'
-- main.css and code-area.css : css files for the style.
+- code-area.css : css file for the style.

 Functions :
 - text editor